Queen Elizabeth II: 'Mourning but celebrating' King Charles's visit

 Royal events are nothing new to Valerie and Hayley, from Ballynahinch, County Down.

-They've attended several royal weddings - Charles and Diana; Charles and Camilla; William and Kate - and will soon add the King's maiden Northern Ireland visit to their list.
+They've attended several royal weddings - Charles and Diana; Charles and Camilla; William and Kate - and can now add the King's maiden Northern Ireland visit to their list.

 "It was very important to us," says Hayley, but Valerie adds that the reason they are in Hillsborough is "bittersweet".